Hello Surgeon

 • Placing the patient supine improves the specificity of the apprehension test.

-Jobe Relocation test:
+Jobe Relocation test

 Sensitivity & Specificity

-A study by Vincent A. Lizzio to evaluate the patient with suspected or known anteroinferior glenohumeral instability, he found the Sensitivity and Specificity of the Apprehension test as following:
+A study by Vincent A. Lizzio to evaluate the patient with suspected or known anteroinferior glenohumeral instability, he found the Sensitivity and Specificity of the Shoulder Apprehension test as following:

 • Sensitivity: 68-88 %